 After graduation, students may seek admission to programs that lead to degrees for licensure in the health professions.
-This includes medical school to earn the M.D. or D.O. degree, dental school to earn a D.D.S. or D.M.D., physical therapy school for a D.P.T., pharmacy school for a Pharm.
-D., veterinary school to earn a D.V.M., physician assistant master's program, or chiropractic school for a D.C.
-The four-year planners in this section describe two tracks to complete the eight Concentrations in the Health Science major: the Standard Track is designed for students who wish to complete the program and take entrance exams such as the MCAT either during their senior year or after graduation, and effectively take a "gap year" between the completion of the undergraduate degree and further professional school.
+This includes medical school to earn the M.D. or D.O. degree, dental school to earn a D.D.S. or D.M.D., pharmacy school for a Pharm.
+D., veterinary school to earn a D.V.M., physician assistant master's program, or optometry school for a O.D.
+The four-year planner in this section describe two tracks to complete the Health Science major: the Standard Track is designed for students who wish to complete the program and take entrance exams such as the MCAT either during their senior year or after graduation, and effectively take a "gap year" between the completion of the undergraduate degree and further professional school.
+This track is strongly encouraged for all students.
 The Advanced Track is designed for students who intend to take the entrance exams (MCAT, etc.) during their junior year in hopes of gaining admission to professional school immediately upon graduation.